 1. Engagement: Engagement for this course in highly emphasized.
 Attendance will be used to establish your score for engagement.
 You will be allowed to drop one Engagement score (e.g., "one missed class").
-If you register after the first class, your engagement score will count as your dropped score.
+If you register after the first class, your engagement score will count the missed class as your dropped score.
 Please be on time to class.
 We will have speakers from industry and we need to show them respect.
 We will excuse all religious holidays, observances, and practices.
 Please notify the instructor.
-Any pre-approved absence by the UA Dean of Students (or Dean Designee) will be honored.
-If you are experiencing
+Any pre-

-- unexpected barriers to your success in your courses, the Dean of Students Office is a central support resource for all students and may be helpful.
+- approved absence by the UA Dean of Students (or Dean Designee) will be honored.
+If you are experiencing unexpected barriers to your success in your courses, the Dean of Students Office is a central support resource for all students and may be helpful.
 The Dean of Students Office is in the Robert L. Nugent Building, room 100, or call 520-621-7057.
 See the Classroom Attendance Policy below. - 2.
 Reflection: For each class, a student reflection report is required.
 Each reflection should provide 1) an overview about the speaker, 2) the topic, 3) the key points covered, 4) identify any specific information that you found relevant to your career decisions, and 5) other observations of interest.
 Each reflection will be approximately 1 page in length and submitted to the course D2L site before the start of class the following week.
 [This rule is strictly enforced].
 Reflections will be graded on a 0-10 point scale so partial credit can be awarded if you don't meet the requirements.
-[Yes, you must submit a speaker report for the first class August 27, 2021, before start of class at 10 AM on September 3, 2021].
+[Yes, you must submit a speaker report for the first class August 24, 2023, before start of class at 11 AM on August 31, 2023].
 You will be allowed to drop your lowest score for one item during the semester.
-If you register for the course after the first class, it will be counted as the allowed dropped lowest score.
+If you register for the course after the first class, the missed class will be counted as the allowed dropped lowest score.
+Important: If you don't attend a class, you cannot submit a reflection.